 Graduate student applicants must be current UCLA students in good standing with a minimum GPA of 3.0.
-Each application must be accompanied by a proposal of 2-3 pages in length, an unofficial UCLA transcript, and two letters of recommendation.
+Each application must be accompanied by a proposal of 2-3 pages in length, an unofficial UCLA transcript, and one letter of recommendation.

 Proposal (2-3 pages)

 Unofficial UCLA transcript (scanned)